 Many people asked us in the past why Malta wasn’t listed as one of the most gay-friendly countries in the Gay Travel Index.
 Correctly so.
-But sometimes, changes need a bit more time to be reflected in guides, like the GTI for example.
-But Malta made some giant steps forward, pushing the small Mediterranean island county all the way to the top.
-Good to know: Malta was the first country in the European Union to prohibit the use of conversion therapy, and introduced laws protecting LGBTQ+ rights as well as equal marriage and adoption rights.
+But sometimes, changes need more time to be reflected in guides, like the GTI.
+But Malta made some giant steps forward, pushing the tiny Mediterranean island county to the top.
+Good to know: Malta was the first country in the European Union to prohibit conversion therapy and introduced laws protecting LGBTQ+ rights and equal marriage and adoption rights.
 We traveled to Malta in November 2018 for the first time, hoping to be back this summer for Euro Pride 2023!

 Rank 2: Switzerland & Canada

 Switzerland, one of our favorite travel destinations of 2022, made the biggest leap this year.
 The Alpine country jumped from seven to twelve points to second place, thanks in part to same-sex marriage legislation and a progressive self-determination law.
 And once again, also Canada made rank 2.
 In the past years, we traveled to Canada five times, starting with our Winter road trip through Alberta to attend Jasper Pride Gay Ski Week and visiting the Canadian Rocky Mountains.
 We also attended Edmonton Pride and made an adventurous road trip around Alberta’s northeastern lakes, just after we visited Toronto and the Canadian Niagara Falls close to the US border.